 GFWC Clubwoman Magazine is the premier publication of the General Federation of Women’s Clubs, and one of the most useful and beneficial communication tools we have to inform and educate our members.
 Published quarterly, the magazine is a source for insightful and informative content that keeps subscribers in tune with all things GFWC.
 One complimentary copy of Clubwoman Magazine is delivered to each club president.
 However, it is not hers alone.
 This is your club’s magazine!

-You can subscribe to GFWC Clubwoman Magazine online via Marketplace, or contact Membership Services at 202-347-3168 or toll-free at 800-443-4392.
+Subscribe to GFWC Clubwoman Magazine for one year online by selecting “Education Add-Ons” under Marketplace once logged in.
+For a two-year subscription, email us or call 202-347-3168 or toll-free at 800-443-4392.
 Don’t miss out on this valuable, informative publication!

 Success For Survivors Scholarship

 Each year, GFWC awards scholarships to help intimate partner abuse survivors obtain a post-secondary education that offers a chance to reshape their future by securing employment and gaining personal independence.

 The GFWC Marlton Woman’s Club (New Jersey) has 41 members who are always trying to put a smile on the faces of others.
 President Lisa Levin said, “My goal has always been to work together as a club, making our members shine, and making a significant difference in the lives of others.”
 She also encourages leadership and engagement by motivating members to be a chairperson or to be part of a committee.